tsuruko12/triggon/README.md

 tg = Triggon({"A": True, "B": False})

 def sample():
-    # Applies the new value if any label is active.
+    # Switch the new value if any label is active.
     # If both are active, the earlier one takes priority.
     x = tg.switch_lit(["A", "B"], None)